bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 ## 11. Dependabot Patch Release

-Dependabot PR handling follows the same workflow with extra Java 8 caution:
+Dependabot PR handling follows the same workflow with extra Java-baseline caution:

 1. List open PRs and identify Dependabot PRs.
-2. Check each proposed dependency for Java 8 bytecode/runtime compatibility.
+2. Check each proposed dependency against the Java 11 library and Java 17 CLI baselines.
 3. Update or add `.github/dependabot.yml` ignores for impossible upgrade lines.
 4. Merge compatible PRs into `develop`.
-5. Run full JDK 8 verification.
+5. Run the JDK 11 library and JDK 17+ full-reactor verification.
 6. Once the release version is selected, create or reuse its exact-version milestone without a `v` prefix.
 7. Assign every Dependabot PR accounted for by the release, including closed PRs consolidated into a maintainer roll-up.
 8. Add a compact dependency-maintenance release-note entry.